ButterSus/ButterSus/README.md

 I want to be Embedded developer in the nearest future :cold_face:.

 - :monocle_face: I am currently learning FPGA systems
-- :clown_face: I have a dream - to make a programming language with dynamic syntax
+- :clown_face: I have a dream - to create meta-language
 - :speech_balloon: My favourite language - Kotlin, but I am not mobile developer
 - :boom: My the most hated language - C++, but I love low-level programming